rackerlabs/docs-developer-blog/_posts/2018-06-18-introduction-to-apache-cassandra.md

     - General
 ---

-This blog gives an overview of the non-relational database Apache Cassandra and discusses its components, providing an understanding of how the database operates and manages data.
+This blog gives an overview of the non-relational database, Apache Cassandra.
+It discusses its components and provides an understanding of how the database operates and manages data.

 <!-- more -->